 From 1987-1997, Máirtín was among a new generation of Sinn Féin councillors (led by former Mayor Alex Maskey) who transformed Belfast City Council through a series of landmark legal challenges which guaranteed equal rights for all representatives.
 His Belfast’s Dome of Delight memoir chronicles that time as does his Irish language novella Ceap Cuddles.
 He left politics in 1997 to take over the Andersonstown News, growing it into the Belfast Media Group with colleagues and launching the republican-leaning daily newspaper Daily Ireland in 2005.
 He returned to City Hall in 2011 and was elected Lord Mayor/ArdMhéara in 2013.

 Award-winning photographer Dónal McCann followed the mayoral year and produced an exhibition accompanied by a book published by the Golden Thread Gallery, We, Too, Sing Belfast.
 Máirtín’s own memoir of that tumultuous year in office.
-Paidir do Bhéal Feirste, was published in Irish by Coiscéim and an English language translation is due out in 2017.
+Paidir do Bhéal Feirste, was published in Irish by Coiscéim.

 A tireless advocate for the new and resurgent Belfast, he founded a series of initiatives designed to showcase the very best of the city including the Aisling Awards and the Belfast International Homecoming which encourages the global Irish diaspora to invest Belfast’s renaissance.
-In October 2015, he was the driving force behind the Belfast Ciclovía, when Belfast roads were closed on a Sunday and handed over to cyclists for the first time ever.
-Later that month, he travelled to Berlin where he became the first recipient from the North of Ireland of the Tolerntia Laureate Award for his contribution in support of the lesbian, gay, bisexual and transgender community.
+In 2015 in Berlin, he became the first recipient from the North of Ireland of the Tolerntia Laureate Award for his support of the lesbian, gay, bisexual and transgender community.

 An Irish speaker, he believes strongly in the promotion of culture as the bedrock of successful and diverse communities.